osquery/foundation/docs/office-hours/20200721_meeting_notes.md

 ### BPF tables

-Alessandro is polishing his bpf libary, and currently it is his top priority.
+Alessandro is polishing his bpf library, and currently it is his top priority.

 ### LGTM integration